bbauska/JS-svg/README.md

 4. Any empty (i.e., dead) cell with exactly three neighbors spawns to life.

-Figure 9-4 shows a game a few generations in.
-Some clusters (like the square of cells in the top left and bottom right corners) are in stasis, meaning they survive but don't spread and thrive.
+<p>Figure 9-4 shows a game a few generations in.
+Some clusters (like the
+square of cells in the top left and bottom right corners) are in stasis, meaning they survive but don't spread and thrive.
 Other cells are actively sprawling, exploring, disappearing, and re-spawning.
-It can be fun to watch!
+It can be fun to watch!</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 76. a snapshot of a game of life in action (xx) ~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"